• Skip to primary navigation

 %ITC Master Chef Frozen Prawns

 Mehebub though initially was a bit finicky about the frozen prawns.
-He was of the opinion, that though they are fuss-free and properly cleaned, the prawns will not taste as good as the fresh prawns.
+He thought, that though they are fuss-free and properly cleaned, the prawns will not taste as good as the fresh prawns.
 I told him that I plan to make a signature dish using the frozen prawns and would like to see the result!
 Believe me, we were blown away after having the Chingri Paturi prepared with ITC Master Chef Frozen Prawns.
 The prawns were soft and succulent and absorbed the spices to the level of perfection.
 Pasta in fact had half of the paturi and I found her enjoying it to the last bite.
 It was a treat serving her the extra portions.

 Fuss-free Cooking with Frozen Prawns:

 I must mention, it is super easy to defrost frozen Prawns.
 I ensure I store prawns in the freezer compartment of my refrigerator and that is all.
 There is one more thing I must tell you.
-We do not always use the entire packet of the prawns after opening it.
-So, what you can simply do is, take the required amount from the packet of prawns and reseal the packet and again freeze it for future use.
+We do not always use the entire packet of prawns after opening it.
+So, what you can simply do is, take the required amount from the packet of prawns and reseal the packet, and again freeze it for future use.

 Chingri Paturi with Frozen Prawns!